xor-ranavikrant/Readme/Ignite Lab.md

 In this task, you will use ADX to explore thermostat data from the stores streamed in near real time to an Azure Event Hub.

-1. Open Edge.
+1. Login to the VM with **Password**.

-2. Navigate to Azure Portal at https://portal.azure.com/
+2. Open Edge, and then navigate to Azure Portal at [https://portal.azure.com/](https://portal.azure.com/)

 3. Under the **Resources** tab, you will find the login credentials for your lab session.

-4. Use the **Username** and **Password** to log into the Azure Portal.
+4. Use these credentials to log into the Azure Portal.

 ![Azure zredentials for the lab session](media/images/imageAzureCredentials.png)